samee99/samee99.github.io/blog/blogs/dl.md

 Mapping the raw data to the output has historically been a difficult task for machine learning algorithms.
 ML algorithms have therefore often depended on mapping manually extracted features to the output instead.

 In the simplest case, you can see how this might work.
 You, as the engineer, would identify a part of an image containing a tire.
 You would provide this tire feature to the computer and ask the computer to check if a tire similar to this is present in another image.
 Presumably, if a tire is present, the likelihood of a car being present is high.
-Now the computer’s job is basically that of a detective, it needs to look at each patch of a new image and check if it contains the tire patch:
+Now the computer’s job is that of a detective, it needs to look at each patch of a new image and check if it contains the tire patch:

 ![](https://media3.giphy.com/media/8K2zqekcOl4Fa/giphy.gif)